-David Weinstock received his medical degree from George Washington University School of Medicine in 1997.
+David Weinstock received his medical degree from George Washington University School of Medicine, USA, in 1997.
 He subsequently completed his residency in Internal Medicine at New York Hospital/Cornell, and his fellowship in Medical Oncology and Infectious Diseases at Memorial Sloan-Kettering Cancer Center.
 He joined the staff of Dana-Farber Cancer Institute and Brigham and Women’s Hospital in 2008, where he is a medical oncologist and laboratory investigator in Hematologic Neoplasia.
 His research focuses on the relationship between DNA repair and the development of hematologic neoplasms.

 Dr Weinstock has authored over 100 peer-reviewed manuscripts and book chapters on topics ranging from cancer pathogenesis to infections among immunocompromised hosts to mechanisms of DNA damage response.